 Quality healthcare is a basic human right, and the government’s job is to ensure that right for all Americans.
 With the passage of the Affordable Care Act, we’ve made great strides towards realizing the goal of universal health coverage for all Americans.
 We are on the right track toward universal coverage.
 Uninsured rates are at historic lows, and millions of people have gained coverage because of the law.

 Donald Trump and the Republican Congress want to take us backward.
 Their plan would cause millions to lose their coverage and make healthcare more expensive for millions more.
 The Affordable Care Act isn’t perfect, but we need to modify and build on it, not repeal it.

-We need to close the Medicaid coverage gap and expand Medicaid in all 50 states.
+When it comes to expanding coverage, we need to close the Medicaid coverage gap and expand Medicaid in all 50 states.
 The Republican plan takes us in the wrong direction by gutting the funding for Medicaid expansion.
-31 states in the District of Columbia have expanded the program and Republican Governors who were skeptical at first are now admitting that Medicaid expansion has been good for their states.
+However, Republican Governors who were skeptical at first are now admitting that Medicaid expansion has been good for their states, and thirty-one states and the District of Columbia have expanded the program.
 Let’s keep the funding and work with the remaining 19 states to close the Medicaid gap.

 Additionally, I support the creation of a public healthcare option and allowing people to buy into Medicare at age 55.
 By expanding Medicaid across the country and making these additional options available, we can achieve universal coverage.